 Here are 5 Tips to Organize a Vegetable Garden Layout!

-- Organize your garden for convenience!
-This is very important.
+Organizing the garden for convenience is very important.
 If you have to travel over an acre of your property to reach your vegetable garden to grab a couple tomatoes, a few squash, and maybe an eggplant for dinner how often do you think you are going to do that?

 If you plant your garden within easy walking distance of the kitchen you can easily get fresh vegetables right from the garden for each meal without having to take a hike.
 By keeping the garden nearby you will notice problems and issues more easily and often which then enables you to do something about them!
 You may also be more inclined to keep the vegetable garden nicely weeded since you have to look at it.